 - Update Breach Notification Procedures: In the case of a breach, the covered entity should maintain written documentation of all corrective action, why a particular corrective action was unnecessary, and all measures taken to mitigate the effects of the recent breach.

 - Review Policy for Medical Record Requests: The covered entity’s HIPAA compliance review should include an assessment of the current policies and procedures for authenticating patient record requests and for releasing those medical records to the appropriate individuals.

 - Evaluate Appropriate Monitors for User Access to Medical Records: The practice should review its policies and procedures to make sure they clearly identify employees, or classes of employees, who will have access to PHI, and ensure that those same policies and procedures address “access authorization, establishment, modification and termination.”
-A practice using an electronic health record system should also ensure that appropriate controls are in place so that only those individuals who have a “need to know” can access certain parts of patient’s medical record.
+A practice using an electronic health record system should also ensure that appropriate controls are in place so that only those individuals who have a “need to know” can access certain parts of a patient’s medical record.

 The above steps are a starting point for implementing a more robust HIPAA compliance program at any medical practice in preparation for a potential HIPAA investigation.
 Other various considerations, such as the PHI in emails, de-identifying PHI, and the use of encryption technologies throughout a Health IT system may merit further consideration with the help of a legal specialist.
 All effort a medical practice invests in creating a system for dealing with HIPAA breaches or investigations will pay off abundantly if and when either occurs.